Alexvidalcor/Jepetobot/Readme.md

 * The user management system can also be applied to the configuration access.

-### Support for conversations
+### Support for text and voice note conversations.

-* The bot remembers the conversations of each user
+* The bot remembers the conversations of each user.

 * It is allowed to delete the stored conversations easily from the bot settings.